The Ties That Bind: Ehud Barak’s Business Network

 An Israeli emergency response startup chaired by the former Israeli prime minister links U.S.-based businessman Andrew Intrater, one of the suspects of the Mueller investigation, and American multimillionaire Jeffrey Epstein, currently at the center of an underage sex trafficking scandal

-According to findings by Mueller’s investigative team, CNTP has made seven payments to Cohen, each of $83,000, between January and August of 2017.
+According to the search warrants for Cohen's documents, CNTP has made seven payments to Cohen, each of $83,000, between January and August of 2017.
 During that time, Cohen and Intrater had maintained close contact, exchanging 320 phone calls and 920 text messages between election day in November 2016 and July 2017.

 Carbyne was incorporated in 2014 as Reporty Homeland Security Ltd., before rebranding in early 2018.
 Barak, who invested $1 million in the company in 2015, serves as its chairman.
 Carbyne develops a cloud-based platform that allows emergency dispatchers to receive GPS data, video and audio transmission, and to use texting services to supplement voice-in distress calls.
 The Tel Aviv-based company has raised nearly $22 million to date according to Pitchbook data, from backers including Peter Thiel’s venture capital firm Founders Fund.